Cop City: Killing of Tortuguita

 In January 2023, 26-year-old protester Manuel Esteban Paez Terán, also known as Tortuguita, was fatally shot by police.
 Law enforcement accused Terán of firing at officers; this allegation is disputed by Terán's family and some cop city opponents.
 According to a lawyer working on behalf of Terán's mother, an independent autopsy revealed "Both Manuel's left and right hands show exit wounds in both palms.
 The autopsy further reveals that Manuel was most probably in a seated position, cross-legged when killed."

 The killing of Tortuguita brought national and international attention to the project and its opposition, strengthened existing anti-police sentiment in the US, and significantly escalated the conflict.
 A vigil for Tortuguita a few days after the shooting erupted in riots, and Governor Kemp called the National Guard to subdue the protests.

 March 2023 attack and domestic terrorism arrests

-On March 5, 2023, protesters attacked police officers with Molotov cocktails, fireworks, large rocks, and bricks and destroyed construction vehicles at the site.
+On March 5, 2023, protesters destroyed construction vehicles at the site with Molotov cocktails, fireworks, large rocks, and bricks.
+A few police officers were in the vicinity during the demonstration, but no injuries to police were reported.
 Hours later, police raided a music festival being held about 0.75 mi away and detained 35 people, alleging that vandals had hidden in the crowd.
 Twenty-three people were arrested and charged with domestic terrorism, although arrest warrants did not present evidence of violence or property damage.
 Of those arrested, only two were from the state of Georgia.
 Only one person arrested was offered bond: a Southern Poverty Law Center lawyer who was present as an observer.

 By May, prosecutors had charged more than 40 protesters with domestic terrorism, a move that Human Rights Watch called an "attempt to smear protesters as national security threats".